EWSoftware/SHFB/ReadMe.txt

 the tools and place them in the SHFB\Deploy folder ready for use.
 Once that completes, change into the SHFB\Deploy\Data folder and execute the BuildReflectionData.bat script.
 This will generate the reflection data files for the .NET Framework into a temporary folder.
 Rename the folder it creates to "Reflection".

+NOTE: If you do not have .NET 4.5.1 installed, pass it the framework and version to build.
+For example:

+    BuildReflectionData .NETFramework 4.0.30319
+Or
+    BuildReflectionData .NETFramework 4.5